 Duration of Seasonal Positions

-Previous office experience is preferred
+Previous office experience is required

 Strong organizational skills

 Strong interpersonal skills

 Customer service skills